wp-plugins/woocommerce-email-verification/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin enables email verification on user registration.

 == Description ==

 WooCommerce email verification plugin sends a verification link on users email to activate their account on user registration.
+This will prevent users by leaving fake e-mails and can then download the product in their download area.
+This plugin help you to mange your orders far easier and more reliable.

 = WooCommerce email verification - Premium Version =